liebki/RawgNET/README.md

 ### Created using
 - .NET Core 6.0

-### Nuget(s)
+### Nugets/Dependencies used
-- Newtonsoft.Json (Needs to be added to your project too, until I figure out why)
+- Newtonsoft.Json

 ## Features

 ### New
-- Thanks to sgamesdev, I got reminded that the screenshots are missing too, those are included by now
+- A nuget package exists now, no more problems: https://www.nuget.org/packages/RawgNET

 ### General
 - Get a "Game" object including the complete data like images, description, achievements, screenshots and many more things..